 This is a loan which must be repaid after the student graduates or fails to enroll for at least six credits in a semester.
-The loan is awarded on the basis of financial need and interest will not be charged prior to the repayment period or during an authorized deferment period.
+The loan is awarded on the basis of financial need and interest will not be charged while enrolled at least half-time.
 Completion of Direct Loan Entrance Counseling and a Master Promissory Note (MPN) are required.